karan-1700/Git-Commands/README.md

 Your modifications will be kept.
 When you run `git status` the file will once again show up as modified but not yet staged.

+### To unstage a specific file

+- `git reset <file>` -> That will remove the file from the current index (the "about to be committed" list) without changing anything else.

+To unstage all files from the current change set:
+- `git reset`

 # Push an existing repository from the command line
 - `git remote add origin <url>`  -> Add the URL for the remote repository where your local repository will be pushed
 - `git remote add origin https://github.com/karan-1700/Git-Commands.git`